mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 Connection to compound interest
 -------------------------------

-Euler's number was actually discovered first by [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) as it relates to compound interest.
-In fact, $e$ is often introduced to students in this way as well and only discussed in relation to exponential functions in more advanced math courses.
+Euler's number was actually discovered first by [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) as it relates to [compound interest](https://en.wikipedia.org/wiki/Compound_interest).
+In fact, $e$ is often introduced to students in this way and it's only discussed in relation to exponential functions in more advanced math courses.
 Let us now approach $e$ from the perspective of compound interest and connect it from this perspective back to exponential functions.

+Say we have one dollar and we lend that dollar out at 100% interest over some unit of time (e.g., one year).
+After that time passes, that $1 earns an additional $1.
+However, because the interest wasn't paid out until the end of the perscribed unit of time, the interest itself was not given the opportunity to earn money.
+Let's now say that interest is paid out every half unit of time (e.g., every six months instead of every year).
+Then after 6 months the $1 earns $0.50.
+That $0.50 can now be lent out for the remaining six months and earn an additional $0.25 (at 100% interest, but half the unit of time).
+The total interest earned would now be $1.25 ($1 from the original $1 and $0.25 from the $0.50).

+Stated mathematically,

+$$I = (1 + \frac{1}{2})^2$$

 Appendix